 Short-term impact: Once you’re a few minutes in, running causes feel-good endorphins and endocannabinoids to flood your brain, creating a natural, substance-free high, Cidambi explains.
 Thanks to the pain-relieving perks, you’ll be able to push through tough miles and afterward, you may feel euphoric and less anxious.

-Long-term impact: By altering levels of brain chemicals that regulate mood, regular cardio (and even strength training) helps improve depressive symptoms and might even keep them at bay, suggesting a protective effect of movement.
+Long-term impact: By altering levels of brain chemicals that regulate mood, regular cardio (and even strength training) helps improve depressive symptoms and might even keep them at bay, suggesting a of movement.
 Allow time for recovery and repair to reap the most benefits and avoid overtraining, reminds Morrison.

 Short-term impact: Produced in the hypothalamus of the brain, oxytocin is released in response to hugging, having sex, giving birth, or petting a dog.
 It can reduce your body’s stress response, improve mood, allow you to connect more closely with others, and even lead you to be more trusting.

 Long-term impact: One study found that old mice injected with oxytocin were able to regenerate more muscle fibers, implying that the hormone has rejuvenating and restorative effects.
-Separate research suggests people with pets and those who are happily married live longer, further proving that love can make youth last.
+Separate suggests people with pets and those who are happily married live longer, further proving that love can make youth last.